MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-1 Querying data.md

     There is no caching? but What is caching?
 Caching: is the process of storing data in a place where it can be accessed more quickly and efficiently in the future.

-For example, in our React applications, we can store frequently used data on the client meaning inside the user's browser, so we don't have to fetch it from the server every time it's needed, this can greatly improve the performance of our applications.
+For example, in our React applications, we can store frequently used data on the client's browser, meaning inside the user's browser, so we don't have to fetch it from the server every time it's needed, this can greatly improve the performance of our applications.

 Now, we can address all these limitations by writing more and more code but there's a lot of extra code that we have to maintain.
 This is where **`react query`** comes into play.